Root Canals in Port Orange

 A root canal is the best way to restore an infected tooth and reverse the damage of a tooth infection.
 Tooth infections happen when the hard, outer layers of enamel and dentin that protect the inside of your tooth become damaged.
 Tooth decay is a common cause of tooth infection, but trauma to the tooth can also crack it, and expose the interior of your tooth to oral bacteria.
 When this happens, the bacteria in your mouth attack the soft, vulnerable pulp inside your tooth, causing an infection.
 A root canal is used to remove infected tooth material, disinfect the area, and restore the tooth with a dental crown.

 Saving an infected tooth with a root canal minimizes future costs and complications.
 Without proper care, the infection and decay may progress, and your tooth will eventually die.
 At this point, it will need to be extracted from your mouth, and replaced with a dental prosthesis like a partial denture, a dental bridge, or a dental implant.

 Root Canal Process

-The root canal process typically takes only 1-2 hours and is minimally-invasive and pain-free.
+The root canal process typically takes only 1-2 hours and is pain-free.
 The first step is to numb the treatment area, clean your teeth, and isolate the tooth that is being treated with a dental dam, to prevent the spread of oral bacteria.

 Once the tooth has been disinfected, it will be filled with a rubber-like material that will help support the remaining tooth structure.
 Then, you’ll have a temporary filling or crown placed.
 Once your tooth heals completely, you will come back to our office to have a permanent crown placed, which will cover and protect your remaining tooth structure, and prevent further damage.